ejiang/ejiang.github.io/_posts/2015-11-23-Lazy-Evaluation.md

 follow any of the 3 rules.
 Analyzing does better if you have many recursive calls because lazy still follows the regular parsing of mceval.

+# Practical Tips

+ - Count applications of the rules if you're confused regarding set!s.
+That is, you can keep tabs on "rule 1 is applied twice, rule 2 is applied once" etc.

 ## Sources

  - SICP